nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Planned implementation**<br><br>
 We plan to add command shortcuts for longer commands such as `sAll` and `sDate` for the commands `scheduleall` and `scheduledate` respectively.
 These command shortcuts will work alongside the original commands, meaning that whether the user types in `sAll` or `scheduleall`, wardwatch will recognise both as the `scheduleall` command. <br>
 This is so that seasoned and more advanced users have the option to optimise their workflow by utilising the command shortcuts while newer users still have the option of using the more intuitive sounding commands which reduces the learning curve.
 <br><br>

+### Fix `addnotes` command showing all patients
+Currently, the successful execution of an `addnotes` command will subsequently reset the last filtered list of patients to show all patients again. <br><br>
+**Planned implementation**<br><br>
+We plan to change the implementation of `addnotes` command such that the patient list will remain filtered after the successful addition of notes.
+<br><br>

+### Make duplicate ID checking case-insensitive
+Currently, the checking for duplicate patient ID when creating a new patient is case-sensitive, meaning that patients with similar IDs except for the casing of letters will be considered different.
+For example, the IDs `P12345` and `p12345` will be considered different.<br><br>
+**Planned implementation**<br><br>
+We plan to make the duplicate ID cross-checking case-insensitive such that similar IDs that differ only by casing will be considered as duplicate.
+This will help to reduce the room for human error when using our product.
+<br><br>